mlrun/mlrun/docs/runtimes/using-functions.md

 ## Submitting Tasks/Jobs To Functions

-MLRun batch Function objects support a {py:meth}`~mlrun.runtimes.BaseRuntime.run` method for invoking a job over them, the run method accept various parameters such as `name`, `handler`, `params`, `inputs`, `schedule`, etc.
+MLRun batch function objects support a {py:meth}`~mlrun.runtimes.BaseRuntime.run` method for invoking a job over them.
+The run method accept various parameters such as `name`, `handler`, `params`, `inputs`, `schedule`, etc.
 Alternatively we can pass a **`Task`** object (see: {py:func}`~mlrun.model.new_task`) that holds all of the parameters plus advanced options.